 That’s 2 million articles or enough to fill Time Magazine for 77 years.
 That is a lot of competition for readers.
 So what does it take to attract readers, followers and shares?

-Readers are first attracted by a catchy or thought provoking title.
-However, if we don’t deliver content that’s informative, interesting. and keeps the reader engaged, we’ll lose our readers.
+However, if we don’t deliver content that’s informative, interesting, and keeps the reader engaged, we’ll lose our readers.
 One way to keep the reader until the end is to write well-paced narrative.
 Unfortunately, many people confuse well-paced narrative with what fiction writers have to do.

 - For instance, some writers have an idea, verify their facts, expand on their thoughts and feelings about the topic and start writing.
 It’s an organic form of processing.